Knights879/Tutoring/README.md

 > Whenever you are doing something in an unconventional way, or what you are doing is very nuanced, to the point where the average programmer would not be able to easily figure out what/why you are doing something, **you should make a comment**.

-A good example of this could be found with [fast inverse square root](https://en.wikipedia.org/wiki/Fast_inverse_square_root) (a good video explanation of the algorithm can be found [here](https://youtu.be/p8u_k2LIZyo)).
+A good example of this could be found with [fast inverse square root](https://en.wikipedia.org/wiki/Fast_inverse_square_root) (a good video explanation of the algorithm can be found here, [Fast Inverse Square Root — A Quake III Algorithm](https://youtu.be/p8u_k2LIZyo)).
 The average programmer would not be able to easily see how the calculation is being done, so a comment would be helpful, even if it is as simple as:

 ```c
 // Calculated using bit manipulation and Newton's method